vkpallipuram/ChatREVIEW/README.md

 B. Ho, T. Mayberry, K.L.
 Nguyen, M. Dhulipala, V.K.
 Pallipuram (2023).
 ChatReview: A ChatGPT-enabled natural language processing framework to study domain-specific user reviews, University of the Pacific.

+# Abstract

+We present ChatReview, a ChatGPT-enabled natural language processing framework that effectively studies domain-specific user reviews to offer relevant and personalized search results at multiple levels of granularity.
+The framework accomplishes this task using four phases including data collection, tokenization, query construction, and response generation.
+The data collection phase involves gathering domain-specific user reviews from public and private repositories.
+In the tokenization phase, ChatReview applies sentiment analysis to extract keywords and categorize them into various sentiment classes.
+This process creates a token repository that best describes the user sentiments for a given user-review data.
+In the query construction phase, the framework uses the token repository and domain knowledge to construct three types of ChatGPT prompts including explicit, implicit, and creative.
+In the response generation phase, ChatReview pipelines these prompts into ChatGPT to generate search results at varying levels of granularity.

 # Chat Review Analyzer

 This Python script analyzes reviews, visualizes emotional content using NLP (Natural Language Processing) techniques, and generates recommendations using ChatGPT API.